studygyaan/Django-CRM-Project/README.md

 # Django CRM Project - Contact Management Project

-## Live Demo - http://professionalcipher.pythonanywhere.com/ [Comment on Youtube Video if not working & i will fix it] [Lets go to Quora](https://youtu.be/A6mTN6G-adM)
+## Live Demo - http://professionalcipher.pythonanywhere.com/ [Comment on Youtube Video if not working & i will fix it] [Installation Video](https://youtu.be/A6mTN6G-adM)

 I am trying to create a Tutorial on How yo Create CRM or Contact Management System in Django.
 Basically this tutorial is creating while explaining video tutorial.
 This is the series of Django CRM Tutorial.